VR51/softman/README.md

 # Ubuntu Software Update Script
 Simple Bash script to sit on the desktop.
-When clicked, the update.sh script runs apt-get update, upgrade and clean.
+When clicked, the update.sh script runs apt-get update, upgrade, dist-upgrade and clean.

 * You only need to download update.sh
 * I keep the script on my desktop so I can click it any time I want to check and install software updates.